-A private company is a closely held one and requires at least two or more persons, for its formation.
-On the other hand, a public company is owned and traded publicly.
-It requires 7 or more persons for its set up.
-There are vast differences between Pvt Ltd. and Public Ltd Company.
+A private limited company is a closely held one and requires at least two or more persons, for its formation.
+On the other hand, a public limited company is owned and traded publicly.
+It requires seven persons for its setup.

-Content: Public Ltd. Company Vs Private Ltd. Company
+Content: Private Limited Company Vs Public Limited Company

 Comparison Chart